katiehons/plot2/README.md

 **Manage Locations**: Navigate to add or delete locations page.
 View all locations that exist in the library.
 Menu > Manage Locations
 **Add New Location** Add a room or bookshelf.
 Manage Locations > "Add Location" button
 **Delete a Location** Remove a room or bookshelf from your library.
 Manage Locations > "Delete Location" button
 **Setup** Set your library name.
 Visible only the first time you open the app; no way to navigate back to it after setup is complete.

+## Planned features
+##### Reading History and TBR
+As you may notice, the ability to view books as a particular user goes completely unused at this point.
+The vision for this feature is to implement a reading history and to be read list.
+A user will be able to add books from the library to their own list.

+##### Select and Move Multiple Books
+I would like to add the ability to move multiple books at once from one location to another.
+With the current feature set, if you move several books from one shelf to another you would need to change their location in PLOT one at a time, which could be heinously tedious depending on how many books you move at once.

+##### User-defined Tags
+Users would be able to define their own categories and assign books to them.

+##### What would you like to see?
+I welcome feature suggestions and other input.
+If you have an idea for refinement of an existing feature or if there is a feature you would love to see, create an issue in this repo to let me know!
+This is also the best way to report bugs.